PrestaShop/prestashop.github.io/_howtos/misc/2015-03-21-how-to-write-on-this-blog.markdown

 If you don't know how to do this, please [check out the GitHub Help](https://help.github.com/articles/fork-a-repo/).

+### Install dependencies and build Jekyll

+*Bundler* will install Jekyll and all the ruby dependencies.
+Then *Bower* will install all the front-end required libraries like 'bootstrap-sass' or 'fontawesome'.
+Finally we use bundler to build jekyll and watch any file change.

+{% highlight bash %}
 bundle install
 bower install
 bundle exec jekyll build --watch
+{% endhighlight %}

+{% alert note %}
+When you're using the `--watch` option, it's only watching content or styles.
+So if you are changing any plugin or some line in your `_config.yml`, you'll have to quit (`ctrl+C`) and rebuild.
+{% endalert %}

 ## Create a new article